Most roads in York are adopted. An 'adopted road' is public road which we are responsible for maintaining.

 - find out if the majority of other property owners on the street want the road to become adopted

-Existing private streets will not normally be adopted unless they are brought up to current 'adoptable standards' by the owners of the road (people with buildings or land adjoining it.
+Existing private roads will not normally be adopted unless they are brought up to current 'adoptable standards' by the owners of any buildings or land adjoining it.

 These property owners are responsible for the cost of any maintenance or legal work involved.